-In other words, a framework is a pre-built skeleton that developers can construct an application on top of by simply incorporating the application logic into it.
+In other words, a mobile application development frameworks are a pre-built skeleton that developers can construct an application on top of by simply incorporating the application logic into it.
 Without reinventing the wheel, this is the most effective way to create a custom application while saving time and money.

-You can choose one of the following two mobile app development framework types:
+You can choose one of the following two types of mobile app development frameworks: